Website Development : Evolution vs. Revolution

-Anyone who’s been involved in creating or running websites for some time will recognise the familiar cycle.
-Each re-build is expensive, stressful and then from the moment of launch the site is on a slow downward trajectory towards the point where it’ll need re-building all over again.
+Anyone who has been involved in creating or running websites for some time will recognise the familiar cycle.
+Each rebuild is expensive, stressful and then from the moment of launch the site is on a slow downward trajectory towards the point where it’ll need rebuilding all over again.
 Even sites with dedicated in-house web teams often find that a big list starts to accumulate of ‘Things we’ll fix in the next design’.

-For a long time it’s been accepted that this is just the way things are.
-But it doesn’t have to be that way.
+For a long time it was accepted that this is just the way things are.
+But it really doesn’t have to be.

-Our philosophy when taking on projects is that we aim to re-build once, putting in place a solid foundation and from then on the site goes into a process of constant evolution.
+Our philosophy when taking on projects is that we aim to rebuild once.
+We put in place a solid foundation and from then on the site goes into a process of constant evolution.
 Regular testing and performance reviews allow site improvements to be identified, prioritised and acted upon quickly resulting in a site that actually improves over time.

-We can’t claim that this is original or even particularly new, but despite being a win-win for both website owners and design agencies it’s only now that the idea is starting to gain real traction.
+We can’t claim that this is original or even particularly new, but despite being a win-win for both website owners and design agencies it is only now that the idea is starting to gain real traction.

 So why would I do that?